-20 Scope 3 emissions in the INREV sustainability reporting guidelines are calculated as the emissions associated with tenant areas, unless they are already reported as Scope 1 or Scope 2 emissions.
+&lt;sup>26 Scope 3 emissions in the INREV sustainability reporting guidelines are calculated as the emissions associated with tenant areas, unless they are already reported as Scope 1 or Scope 2 emissions.
 Scope 3 emissions do not include embodied carbon as it is listed separately as a recommended KPI under Appendix 1.
 Scope 3 emissions cover only operational activities of the portfolio of the vehicle and do not include emissions generated through the organisation's operations or by its employees, or upstream supply chain emissions.

-Environmental factor INREV aligned indicator ID Indicator physical risk categories ^{21,22} Units of Measure Water Consumption ENV24 Water consumption, for the proportion of portfolio that is in landlord's control m3 Waste Management ENV25 Waste generated, for the proportion of portfolio that is in landlord's control tonne Building Certificates ENV26 15 Proportion of assets with a certificate 23 , by area 16 % of m2 Energy Ratings ENV27 15 Proportion of assets with an energy rating 23 , by area 16 % of m2 ENV28 Exposure to energy-inefficient real estate assets (SFDR Annex 1 Table 1 Real Estate PAI 18) % of AUM
+Environmental factor INREV aligned indicator ID Indicator Units of Measure ENV20 Operational carbon intensity (based on ENV18) (SFDR Annex 1 Table 1 Universal PAI - 3) 16 tonne CO2e / m2 ENV21 Operational carbon intensity (based on ENV18), by property type tonne CO2e / m2 Climate Change - Transition Risks and Opportunities ENV22 Exposure to fossil fuels through real estate assets (SFDR Annex 1 Table 1 Real Estate PAI - 17) % of AUM Climate Change - Physical Risks and Opportunities ENV23 Proportion of assets that fall into low / medium / high physical risk categories % of AUM Water Consumption ENV24 Water consumption, for the proportion of portfolio that is in landlord's control m3 Waste Management ENV25 Waste generated, for the proportion of portfolio that is in landlord's control tonne Building Certificates ENV26 Proportion of assets with a certificate , by area % of m2 Energy Ratings ENV27 Proportion of assets with an energy rating , by area % of m2 ENV28 Exposure to energy-inefficient real estate assets (SFDR Annex 1 Table 1 Real Estate PAI 18) % of AUM